What To Eat, What To Avoid,

 Eating fatty foods does NOT make you fat.
 But eating too many carbohydrates does!

 What’s a poor ole ‘not-so-overweight-but-wanna-lose-fat’ someone like you – and me – to make of all the hoopla?
+All we want is fat loss programs that work.
+Are there any truly effective ways to lose weight?

 That’s the question I set out to answer – and it led me to some fascinating research, interviews and data.
 After nearly 16 hours of study and analysis, I was led to some startling, even shocking conclusions.